 Here are some additional tips:

 - By default, the WPM Player on the Orion server includes 2 SEUM-User accounts and WPM Players deployed to remote systems include 7 accounts.
 You can add up to 15 SEUM-User accounts, but the recommended limit is 12, based on aspects of the host system such as CPU and RAM.

 - When using GPO in an environment, adjust Local Security Policies to grant permission to Allow log on locally for all SEUM-User accounts on the local system.
 Otherwise, changes in the user configuration on the local system are overwritten with every GPO update.

 - When GPO is applied, it may prevent WPM services from using the SEUM-User accounts for certain tasks, such as creating WPM worker processes.
 Pay attention to which GPO is used and modify it for WPM requirements.

 - If you encounter WPM transaction steps with a "Not played yet" status on the Transaction Details page, this may be related to domain policy access rights to the WPM Player, or incorrect passwords for user accounts in configuration files.
 See this article in the SolarWinds Success Center.

 - If adding SEUM-Users to the local Administrators group still doesn’t help in your environment, set up domain users for playback instead local users.
-See Use local domain accounts as SEUM-User accounts.
+See Use domain accounts as SEUM-User accounts.

 - If you encounter an Authentication Required prompt when playing back transactions, see this article.